-24000 101 001001011 C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with a equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programsX other (explain)
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

+Open admission policy as described above for all students

+Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain) Admission is NOT Open